NET-BYU/networking-course/_labs/chat-client.md

 ## Requirements

-- The name of your program must be named `chat`.
+- The name of your program must be named `chat.py`.

 - Your program must have the usage pattern provided above and parse all of the options and arguments correctly.

 - The default port must be `1883`, and the default hostname must be `localhost`.

-- Your client must be able to work with other chat clients.
+- Your client must be able to work with other chat clients. *This might require you to coordinate with other students to make sure they are online when you are testing*.

 - Your client must subscribe and publish using QoS of 1.